anacosantos/TheInternetProject/specs/add-del-elements/README.md

 - Click on delele button,
 - Check if 5 elements was deleted.

-## Verify if page refreshed delete all elements on the screen
+## Verify if when page refreshed delete all elements on the screen
 - Access URL,
 - Click on add element button 3 times,
 - Click on refresh page button,
-- Check if all element was deleted.
+- Check if all elements was deleted.